denten-books/plain-text/3-format.md

 linguistic shape, the author implies.
 Formalism of the outward kind thus aims to restore the sensation of an image, returning form, in the sense of a shape, to habituated content.
 Formal techniques like chanting or neologism help revitalize the external sound image.
-Through repetition the word loses its sense while gaining a distinct physical sound signature, which goes unnoticed in everyday use.
+The word loses its sense through repetition, while gaining a distinct physical sound signature, which goes unnoticed in everyday use.

 Three of the sixteen essays in the seminal volumes I have discussed above strike in another direction, away from shape and towards formula.
 Shklovsky's